tr1stanm/strange_attractors/README.md

 `cmake --build build`

 This should generate an executable ("dynsys") in your build folder.
-Run the file by double clicking it or from the command line with `./build/dynsys` and have fun!
+Run the file by double clicking it, or from the command line with

+`./build/dynsys`

+If you should decide to record video, the video file will be saved as "anim.mp4" in a folder marked "anims" in the project directory folder.

 ## Keyboard Controls